 - Cut the peppers into 1/2-inch slices (making rings) and place eight of the most even, largest slices on to the baking tray.
 Crack an egg into each pepper “ring” carefully.
 Sprinkle diced chili and salt atop each egg.

-- On the same tray, add the tomatoes and drizzle with oil and season lightly with salt.
-Place in the oven for 8 to 10 minutes and bake until the eggs are cooked to your liking.
+- Moreover, on the same tray, add the tomatoes and drizzle with oil and season lightly with salt.
+Place the eggs in the oven and bake them until they reach your preferred level of doneness.
+Typically 8 to 10 minutes.

 - Serve with your choice of healthy bread and shredded spinach.